 Wherever you fall on this spectrum, we’re setting the record straight on the implications of recruiting automation for recruiters across the globe.

-Technology exists as a support system for scaling quality in an efficient way, and it should not be completing tasks for you without human input and judgment.
+Technology exists as a support system for scaling quality in an efficiently way, and it should not be completing tasks for you without human input and judgment.
 Going beyond simple automation, intelligent recruiting automation emphasizes a recruiter’s position as the driving force of this technology — all while it works to collect and analyze large volumes of data.
 With increased data accessibility, recruiters are able to implement more intuitive, targeted, and personalized hiring practices at scale.

 What does it mean to go beyond recruiting automation?